pklingman/grocery-price-calculation/README.md

 Then run `npm start`

-Open browswer and go to http://localhost:3000/
+Open browser and go to http://localhost:3000/